V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 Then verify a positive movement is away from the end stops.

 The unfortunately designated `M666` lets you test your offset to quickly calibrate your machine.
-Using the command `M666 X0.72` would offset the X1 stepper 0.72mm away from it’s endstop, Y! can also be used.
+Using the command `M666 X0.72` would offset the X1 stepper 0.72mm away from its endstop, Y! can also be used.
 To verify your current settings during calibration just an `M666` will show the current offsets.
 Once the correct offset are found you should input them into your firmware.